 Factors influencing which preservation strategy is best for your agency will include:

-- the technology you currently have, and are likely to acquire in the near future;
+- the technology you currently have, and are likely to acquire in the near future

 - the long term implications for the integrity of your records of any preservation processes adopted.

+See Preserving information for a full list of preservation planning resources.
 Preservation is just one aspect of managing digital information to ensure that it can be used in the way that is required for as long as required, and no longer.
 For more information on managing digital records, see Types of information and systems or contact the Agency Service Centre.